kubernetes/website/docs/tasks/federation/set-up-placement-policies-federation.md

 {% capture overview %}

-This page shows how to policy-based placement decisions over Federated resources using an external policy engine.
+This page shows how to enforce policy-based placement decisions over Federated resources using an external policy engine.

 {% endcapture %}